UncagedShadow offers troubleshooting advice and tips for all-terrain vehicles.

-Today I will be instructing you how to clean an ATV carburetor.
+Today, I will be instructing you how to clean an ATV carburetor.
 I will be using a Yamaha Blaster 26 mm carburetor.
-However, most all ATV carburetors disassemble the same and are cleaned the same way.
+However, most ATV carburetors disassemble the same and are cleaned the same way.

-- can of carb cleaner or brake cleaner
+- a can of carb cleaner or brake cleaner;

-- paper clip unbent to a straight piece
+- a paper clip unbent to a straight piece;

-- compressed air (either air compressor or a can of compressed air)
+- and compressed air (either air compressor or a can of compressed air).

-Step 3.
-Turn the carb upside down, unscrew the bottom nut off of the carb bowl and remove the bowl.
+Turn the carb upside down, unscrew the bottom nut off of the carb bowl, and remove the bowl.
 Take the carb bowl and spray the inside down with carb cleaner and clean up any residue left from old gasoline.
-A toothbrush will work pretty good.
+A toothbrush will work pretty well.
 Spray the bowl with carb cleaner again and re-scrub if necessary.
 Continue until the inside of the bowl is spotless.
 If "gunk" still remains, you may need to submerge the bowl in an open container of carb cleaner.

-Step 5: Take the jets you removed and run the unfolded paperclip through them to remove any dust and dirt obstructing their passages.
+Take the jets you removed and run the unfolded paperclip through them to remove any dust and dirt obstructing the passages.
 Next, spray the inside passage with carb cleaner.

-Step 6: Spray the whole carb down with carb cleaner, inside and out.
-Every hole you can find and especially inside the bore and slide area.
+Spray the whole carb down with carb cleaner, inside and out—every hole you can find and especially inside the bore and slide area.
 Pay careful attention to bowl area and jet/jets area when doing this second spray down.

-Step 7: Shoot the whole carb down with compressed air.
+Shoot the whole carb down with compressed air.
 Spray the bore and slide out.
-Spray the bowl and under side of the bowl.
+Spray the bowl and underside of the bowl.
 Spray the jet orifices and jets down very well.

 This process is fairly simple to even the most novice mechanic.
 Simple knowledge of basic hand tools and experience working with mechanical devices will make this task even easier.
 This process can be done in as little as 20 minutes (as long as no soaking is required) by a DIY mechanic.
 If you take your time and do not rush every step, you too can complete this task correctly and in minimal time.